AISimonetta/AISimonetta/README.md

 ▶︎ Hi there 👋
 ---

 I'm Ale.
-A dedicated and adaptable individual with a keen eye for detail, finding fulfillment in every aspect of the development process.
-Driven by a thirst for knowledge, my journey into development started with a family member's inspiration, leading me to invest time in online courses and enroll at _nology to enhance my software engineering skills.
+I have a background in Footwear Design, and I am now transitioning into the technology industry.
+I am a dedicated and adaptable individual with a keen eye for detail, finding fulfillment in every aspect of the development process.
+Driven by a thirst for knowledge, my journey into development started with inspiration from a family member, leading me to invest time in online courses and enroll at _nology to enhance my software engineering skills.
 As a developer, I appreciate collaboration in both small and large teams, finding joy in working closely with teammates to achieve shared goals.
-Actively committed to continuous learning, I seek guidance from experienced developers to enhance my skills.
+Actively committed to continuous learning, I am excited to integrate my design background and embrace new challenges and learning opportunities in the tech world.

 ▶︎ SKILLS
 ---